gianlucarloni/crocodile/README.md

 :computer: Go to [Get started](https://github.com/gianlucarloni/crocodile/tree/main#get-started-with-the-coding), if you want to use our code straight away.

-:bulb: Go to [Idea](https://github.com/gianlucarloni/crocodile/tree/main?tab=readme-ov-file#idea) to read about the core ideas behind our proposal.

 :star: Go to [Cite](https://github.com/gianlucarloni/crocodile/tree/main?tab=readme-ov-file#cite) to get our citation format to include in your work, if you've found it useful.

 ## Abstract